Blue manakin: Distribution and habitat

 This bird is found in north-eastern Argentina, southern and south-eastern Brazil, and Paraguay.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and heavily degraded former forest.
 It is generally common in the appropriate habitats within its range.

-One to five males live within an area of 100 meters^2, consisting of one alpha male, one beta male, and a few gamma males.
+One to five males live within an area of 100 m^{2}, consisting of one alpha male, one beta male, and a few gamma males.
 Each area has four to six display perches which are horizontal vines, branches, or lianas one meter off the ground.
 The main display arena is cleaned by the alpha and beta males by removing moss, leaves, or twigs from the perch, making it appear whiter.